What are Passing Black Stools?

 If your dog is experiencing this condition, it can be caused by one of the three most common causes: hepatic (liver) disease, the use of non-steroidal anti-inflammatory drugs and neoplasia, which is the abnormal growth of cells.
 Your dog may show no other signs of discomfort, or they may experience a lack of appetite, weakness and pain in their abdomen.
 There are many causes for this condition, and it needs instant attention from a veterinarian.

 No one wants their beloved dog to be diagnosed with cancer, but unfortunately, it can happen.
 It is common knowledge that the sooner cancer is found, the better chances of successful treatment and extending your dog’s life.
 While the passing of black stools does not necessarily indicate cancer, the quicker you can have it checked by a veterinarian the better for your dog.
 Observing your dog and noticing any symptoms is important, so if your dog has behavioral changes, chronic vomiting or diarrhoea, lethargy, loss of appetite or unexplained weight loss then it is advisable to get them to the clinic for a few diagnostic tests.

 When a dog's blood does not clot as it should, we can see bleeding from any region, including the upper digestive tract.
 Clotting disorders can have many causes including rat bait ingestion or Von Willebrand's disease.

 What to do if your Dog is Passing Black Stools

 The first thing to do is to take your dog for an immediate physical examination with your veterinarian as black stools are an indication that all is not right.
-If you can take a sample of the stool to show the specialist, it may help in the diagnosis.
+If you can take a sample of the stool to show the vet, it may help in the diagnosis.
 Treatment and cost are determined as to the illness that your dog may be experiencing.

 Prevention of Passing Black Stools